tenstorrent/tt-metal/docs/source/ttnn/usage.rst

 Logging will print out the time it took for the operation to execute.
 It also prints out the execution time of the program.

-Logging inserts :ref:`tt::tt_metal::Finish<tt::tt_metal::Finish>` after every operation to in order to calculate the time correctly.

-Please refer to :doc:`Profiling ttnn Operations </ttnn/profiling_ttnn_operations>` for more accurate way to profile.
+Logging cannot provide duration because of Fast Dispatch Please refer to :doc:`Profiling ttnn Operations </ttnn/profiling_ttnn_operations>` for instructions on how to profile operations.

 .. note::